ReactComponentKit/ListKit/README.md

 ## Inspired by and Respect

 - [Carbon](https://github.com/ra1028/Carbon)
   - Carbon is the awesome library for building user interfaces in UITableView and UICollectionView.
 It provides declarative and component-based way to buiild UI much like SwiftUI.
-I learned many thing from Carbon to make ListKt.
-I want to give huge thanks to Carbon.
+I learned many things from Carbon to make ListKt.
+I want to give huge thanks to Carbon and respect it.

 ## API reference